Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 1. Log in to your Heroku Account
 2. Click create new app
 3. Name it and select closest region
-4. Go to resources tab and install the "Heroku Postgress" Add on (Free plan)
+4. Go to resources tab and install the "Heroku Postgres" Add on (Free plan)
 5. Go back to Gitpod and install pip3 install dj_database_url and psycopg2-binary
 6. Freeze requirements with pip3 freeze > requirements.txt

 ### Step 2 - Settings
 7. Settings.py and import dj_database_url

+        import dj_database_url
 8. Comment out default databases code

         DATABASES = { 'whatever you have in here in your settings'}